Watt Meter

 # List available watt meter nets

-lager watt --box my-box
+lager watt --box my-lager-box

 ```